Fraud and security, Products

 Endless OTP use cases and examples

 Okay, not exactly endless, but pretty close.
-With verification more critical than ever, we’re seeing more and more industries opt for two-factor authentication methods supported by OTPs to verify user identities.
+With verification more critical than ever, more and more industries are turning to two-factor authentication and OTPs to verify user identities.
+Here are some key sectors making great use of it:

 • Insurance and employee benefit providers: Insurers can use OTPs to validate and verify claim submissions and access to other important documents.

-• IT services: Information technology services can use OTPs as an additional factor, along with regular credentials like username and password, for user authentication when employees log in to systems, networks, or applications.
+• IT services: OTPs add extra security for user authentication when employees log in to systems, networks, or applications.

-• Government services: OTPs add another layer of security for individuals logging in to government portals or applications to access services like tax filing, permit applications, or benefits enrollment.
+• Government services: OTPs provide extra security for logging in to portals or applications like tax filing, permit applications, or benefits enrollment.

 Across industries, some additional useful applications of one-time passcodes include validating users when they take certain actions, like: